KaHIP/KaHIP/README.md

 ```

 ### Node Separators

+The node separator problem asks to partition the node set of a graph into three sets A, B and S such that the
+removal of S disconnects A and B. We use flow-based and localized local search algorithms withing a multilevel
+framework to compute node separators.
 KaHIP can also compute node separators.
 In can do so with a standard node separator (2-way), but it can also compute k-way node separators.

 | Use Case | Programs |
 | ------------ | -------- |